jtpio/meetup-malmo-language/README.md

 ## Meetup Malmö Language ##

-This is a visualization of the Language Exchange Meetup group in Malmö.
+This is a visualization of the Language Exchange Meetup group in Malmö, Sweden.

 Visualization inspired by [d3 Bubble Chart](http://bl.ocks.org/mbostock/4063269)